 MIMRee is a large project (£4.2m) that aims to develop the first fully autonomous multi-robot platform for the inspection, maintenance and repair of offshore wind farms.

-In all those projects, I am responsible for the design and implementation of the robots' autonomy architecture, which makes them capable of undertaking sophisticated tasks without close human supervision.
+In all those projects, I have been responsible for the design and implementation of the robots' autonomy architecture, which makes them capable of undertaking sophisticated tasks without close human supervision.

-I am also the co-PI of the NERC-funded project Net Zero Oceanographic Capability and SMaILE, funded by Compagnia di San Paolo.
-Finally, I lead a Leverhulme grant on using game theory for large-scale, hybrid, decision-making problems.
+Currently, I am also the co-PI of the Innovate UK project VersaTile (£2m), which aims at transforming warehousing and distribution operations by developing an AI-powered modular robotic system that can continuously increase volumes and throughput whilst minimising warehouse space and labour utilisation, and the project SMaILE (£1m), funded by Compagnia di San Paolo, which focuses on teaching AI to young adults.
+Finally, I lead a Leverhulme grant on using game theory for large-scale, hybrid decision-making problems.

 Learn more about my Projects.